learn-co-curriculum/cssi-5-review/README.md

 ### If you'd like to review...

 # Python

+Begin the Day 5 Python warmup on loops, lists, and dictionaries:
 * [Day 5 Python warmup](https://github.com/learn-co-curriculum/cssi-5-python-warmup) **`NEW`**

+Finish the labs from the other days:

 * [Learn.co Nested lists and dictionaries](https://learn.co/tracks/google-cssi/4-python-intro/python-labs/lab-nested-lists-and-dictionaries)
 * [Learn.co Cartoon collections](https://learn.co/tracks/google-cssi/4-python-intro/python-labs/lab-cartoon-collections)